Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         for a large share of its entries, so treating them all as critical would page for every one of them.
 Default: warn
   -u, --url URL         URL of the WordPress site to scan.
-If not specified,
+A URL without a
-                        it is taken from the `WP_HOME` or `WP_SITEURL` constant of the installation below --path, which only works where the installation pins them and the
+                        scheme is completed to `https://`.
+If not specified, it is taken from the `WP_HOME` or `WP_SITEURL` constant of the installation below --path, which only works where the installation pins them and the